-To learn which courses you are eligible for, when you can take classes through the Consortium and more, please download the 2014-2015 Quaker Consortium Student Guide (PDF).
+To learn which courses you are eligible for and when you can take classes through the Consortium, please download the 2019-2020 Quaker Consortium Student Guide (PDF).
 For information on how to register for Penn classes as a Quaker Consortium student, contact your home school Registrar's Office.

 Summer sessions are not subject to the agreement, but courses are available through Penn Summer.
-If you are an alumnus or alumna of any of the Quaker Consortium schools, then you are eligible to the same privileges at the College of Liberal and Professional Studies (LPS) as Penn alumni.
+If you are an alumnus or alumna of any of the Quaker Consortium schools, then you are eligible for the same privileges at the College of Liberal and Professional Studies (LPS) as a Penn graduate.
 LPS offers alumni expedited admission to undergraduate-level courses at Penn and waives the application fee.
 Visit the Penn Alumni page for more information.

 - Setup PennKey and Password

 You will receive your PennKey setup code via mail within 5-7 business days of your record being created.
 If you have not received a PennKey setup code within that time frame, you should contact firstname.lastname@example.org.